segmentio/segment-docs/src/unified-profiles/unified-profiles-workspace.md

 > warning "You can connect to either an iOS app or an Android app during this step"
 > If you need to connect additional mobile app sources to your workspace, you can do so after completing the setup process.

-1. On the Getting started with Segment page, under the Connect your mobile apps section, click **Connect Source** and select your preferred operating system.
+1. On the Getting started page, under the Connect your mobile apps section, click **Connect Source** and select your preferred operating system.
 2. Enter a name for your source and click **Create Source**.
 3. Add the Analytics dependency to your app by following the provided instructions.
 When you've added the dependency to your app, click **Next**.
 4. On the "Let's test out your connection" page, select either **Skip this step** or navigate to your app, view a few screens, then return to Segment and click **Test connection**.
 If Segment detects screen views on your site, the Page indicator with a check mark appears.
 When you've verified that your snippet is successfully installed, click **Done**.
 5. After Segment marks the "Add connections" tile as complete, click **Add identifiers and traits** and begin [Step 3: Add identifiers and traits](#step-3-add-identifiers-and-traits).

 ## Step 3: Add identifiers and traits
 After you've selected which data sources you'd like to integrate customer data from, you can select _identifiers_, or unique pieces of data that allow you to link information about an individual customer across different programs and services, and _traits_, which are pieces of information you know about a particular customer.
 In this step, you can select one or more of Segment's 11 default identifiers.
-To add custom identifiers to your workspace, see the [Add custom identifiers](#add-custom-identifiers-to-your-workspace) documentation.

 1. On the Add identifiers and traits page, click **Add identifier**.
-2. Select one or more of Segment's 11 default identifiers and click **Add identifiers**.
+2. Select either **Select default identifiers** or **Create identifier** and follow the provided steps to configure your identifiers.
+3. When you've finished selecting identifiers, click **Save**.
-3. Review the identifiers you've selected.
-To make changes to an identifier, select the menu icon in the row the identifier appears in, and click **Edit** or **Delete**.
+4. On the Add identifiers and traits page, review the identifiers.
+If you need to make changes to an identifier, select the menu icon in the row the identifier appears in and click **Edit** or **Delete**.
 4. When you're satisfied with your identifiers, click **Add computed traits**.
 5. Select up to two traits and click **Save**. <br> _Segment recommends selecting **Total inbounds**, or the number of inbound attempts that resulted in a customer engagement, and **Frequent inbound channel**, which identifies the most frequently used communication channel._
-6. **(Optional)**: Set up predictive traits by selecting the **Set up predictive traits** dropdown and clicking **Complete setup** next to one or both traits.
+6. _(Optional)_: Set up predictive traits by selecting the **Set up predictive traits** dropdown and clicking **Complete setup** next to one or both traits.
 For more information about predictive traits, see Segment's [Predictions documentation](/docs/unify/Traits/predictions/){:target="_blank"}.

 > warning "Predictions require event data in your sources"
 > Before you can configure predictions, you must have data flowing into your connected source.
 After data is flowing into your source, it can take up to 48 hours for predictions to be ready.